 Citizenship Status and Financial Aid Eligibility

-In order to qualify for Federal and State Financial Aid, a student must be a citizen or eligible non-citizen.
-Students that have been asked to provide the Office of Student Financial Aid (OSFA) with proof of their US citizenship or Department of Homeland Security (DHS) eligible citizenship status must present their original document in-person at the OSFA.
+Students that have been asked to provide the Office of Student Financial Aid (OSFA) with proof of their US citizenship or Department of Homeland Security (DHS) eligible non-citizen status must submit a copy of their original documentation through Patriot Forms or present their original documentation in person at the MSSC help desk.

 Due to federal regulations, your financial aid funds will not disburse or be applied to your bill until your documents are complete.
 The OSFA is unable to accept citizenship documents from family members on behalf of the student.
 With the exception of U.S. Passports, expired documents are not acceptable.
 For additional information regarding citizenship, please visit: Student Aid Guide - Citizenship.